Report harassment

 - Make a logged report: This is a non-anonymous report with no further action needed or requested.
 You may be contacted for more information and the information may trigger an investigation and be used for investigative purposes and subsequent processes.

-- Request an appointment with an advisor: If you are a student and request to speak with an advisor, a case manager will contact you during normal working hours (9:00 - 17.00, Monday to Friday).
-The role of the case manager is to assist you in understanding the various options available and to provide support in making a decision - for example, referral to an appropriate advisor for support and/or help to manage any subsequent actions taken.
+- Request an appointment: If you are a student and request an appointment, the Harassment and Hate Case Manager will contact you during normal working hours (9:00 - 17.00, Monday to Friday).
+The role of the Case Manager is to assist you in understanding the various options available and to provide support in making a decision - for example, referral to an appropriate advisor for support and/or help to manage any subsequent actions taken.

 We respect your privacy.
 Any information you disclose is confidential between you and the University Group.
 Ordinarily, we do not pass on personal information about you to any third party.
 However, there are certain exceptions:

-- Where, in order to support you, we need to contact your GP or involve other welfare services.
+- Where, in order to support you, we need to contact your GP or involve other support services.
 It is our practice to discuss any such contact with you in advance where appropriate.

 - Where the law requires us to disclose information.